 Puente Nuevo

-The most essential stop on any trip from Seville to Ronda is Puente Nuevo, also called New Bridge – and it’s probably the reason you’ll be in Ronda, right?
+The most essential stop on any Ronda day trip is Puente Nuevo, also called New Bridge – and it’s probably the reason you’ll be in Ronda, right?

 This 390-foot stone bridge traverses a stunning gorge separating the old and new towns.
 Luckily, the city has provided several free vantage points for visitors to admire Puente Nuevo.